Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 5.2 Direct detection

-A 1.7 GeV particle with suppressed rst-order EM and no strong coupling has recoil energies
+A 1.7 GeV particle with suppressed first-order EM and no strong coupling has recoil energies

-in the few-keV range when scattering o nuclei via available higher-order channels.
+in the few-keV range when scattering off nuclei via available higher-order channels.
 Standard

 WIMP detectors (xenon-based TPCs, germanium detectors) have thresholds in the few-keV